+We have assessed well over 11,500 profiles since the first audits began in 2008.
 A small number of individuals have been selected more than once, a reflection of the random nature of the audits.
-In our conversations with registrants over the years, we have found that the majority see the audit process as both challenging and valuable - challenging, because it requires them to consider carefully the impact on their learning activities on practice, and to provide an account of this in writing to us and valuable, because the emphasis on self-reflection and the outcomes of CPD activity provide them with an opportunity to articulate the benefits of their CPD activities over the previous two years.
+In our conversations with registrants over the years, we have found that the majority see the audit process as both challenging and valuable - Challenging, because it requires them to consider carefully the impact on their learning activities on practise, and to provide an account of this in writing to us and valuable, because the emphasis on self reflection and the outcomes of CPD activity provides them with an opportunity to articulate the benefits of their CPD activities over the previous two years.
 Submitting an audit profile has been described as an experience that has an impact on colleagues as well as the person who has been selected for the audit.
 These discussions with colleagues can bring additional learning and development to the team.
 Equally, for those who work independently, the audit process can provide an important focus for self-reflection and identifying further CPD activity.

 There has been some discussion about the relationship between 'revalidation' and our CPD standards over the last year, as doctors are introduced to their new regulatory scheme.
 The HCPC views the CPD standards and audits for registrants as a robust process for assuring 'continuing fitness to practise'.
 We prefer this term to the word 'revalidation', as we believe it more accurately describes what our process is there to do.
-We will be reviewing the CPD standards in 2015-16, but currently have no proposals for changing the way in which we undertake our audits.
+We will be reviewing the CPD standards in 2015-16, but to date have no plans to change the way in which we undertake our audits.

 Finally, what are the benefits and best methods for undertaking CPD activities?
 Evidence suggests that those who undertake CPD are less likely to find themselves the subject of a complaint or concern and are more likely to be, or become, reflective practitioners.
-The most effective methodologies for maintaining CPD are multi-layered, comprising a combination of activities including self-directed study, peer led discussions, appraisals, group activities and patient and user feedback.
-The evidence we have obtained from the audits to date suggests that registrants are undertaking these activities routinely, and, most critically, are using them as a mechanism to reflect on their practice and seek improvement in the way they work.
+The most effective methodologies for maintaining CPD are multilayered, comprising a combination of activities including self-directed study, peer led discussions, appraisals, group activities and patient and user feedback.
+The evidence we have obtained from the audits to date suggests that registrants are undertaking these activities routinely, and, most critically, are using them as a mechanism to reflect on their practise and seek improvement in the way they work.
 Over the coming year, we will see the results of an external analysis of our CPD audits, which will further inform our understanding of this process.